enricforn/enricforn.github.io/_posts/2016-11-02-Visual-Studio-Team-Services-Build-Service-On-Premise.md

 ![Configuring build agent VSTS]({{ site.url }}/images/agent-config-1.PNG)

-As you can see in the image below, build agents are configured and running has a green flag.
-On the right side, you can see a list of builds run:
+As you can see in the image below, build agents are configured and running have a green flag.
+On the right side, you can see a list of builds that previously ran:

 ![Configured build agent VSTS]({{ site.url }}/images/agent-config-3.PNG)

 #Configure Build Agent in TFS2013

-If your VSTS or TFS version is older then you should download legacy version, then step to follow difers a little bit:
+If your VSTS or TFS version is older then you should download the legacy version, and then the following step differs a little bit:

 First of all you should to keep in mind this point: you need to open TCP port 9191 in your firewall, in order to allow VSTS to connect to the service installed in you machine.

-After port service is opened you can configure the agent by running ./configure.cmd from command line:
+After the port service is opened you can configure the agent by running ./configure.cmd from command line:

 ![Configured build agent VSTS]({{ site.url }}/images/Configure-agent-powershell-command.PNG)

-In windows environment, create agent as service, allows you to manage service from server without acces to VSTS:
+In windows environment, create agent as service, allows you to manage service from server without access to VSTS:

 ![VSTS Build Agent configured as service]({{ site.url }}/images/Agent-created-as-a-service.PNG)